Caleb Frost Sanderson

 Product designer who codes, holds the design-system line, and keeps AI-generated UI coherent.

-I'm a product designer who writes front-end code, closes the loop on AI-generated UI, and holds the design system's line across the design–code boundary.
-I've run a design function for years; I'm now deliberately stepping toward a primarily IC track — depth in design systems and front-end, at a company where engineers draft fast with AI and someone has to keep what ships coherent.
+I’m a product designer who writes front-end code, closes the loop on AI-generated UI, and holds the design system’s line across the design–code boundary.
+I run the design function at Fulcrum and stay hands-on in the craft: design systems, front-end implementation, and keeping what ships coherent when engineers draft fast with AI.

 I build the system around the work, not just the work